jevee/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository was created for the purpose of the IBM data science course capstone\
+This repository was created for the purpose of the IBM data science course capstone on Coursera